How Much Carpet Will You Need?

 Carpet can vary significantly, but there are five major carpet fiber types and three major carpet styles.

 - Nylon.
-This fabric is similar to wool, but it is typically cheaper.
-It tends to be a resilient fabric, with good soil resistance and resistance to color fading.
+This material is similar to wool but is typically cheaper.
+It tends to be resilient with good soil resistance and resistance to color fading.

 - Polypropylene.
-This fabric is water and stain resistant, making it one of the more durable fabrics.
+This material is water and stain resistant, making it one of the more durable options.
 It is a good choice for indoor/outdoor areas or any area that gets a lot of foot traffic.

 - Triexta.
-This fabric is fairly new and is meant to combine the characteristics of polyester and nylon.
-It is both soft and durable, in addition to being soil resistant and easy to clean.
+This material is fairly new and is meant to combine the characteristics of polyester and nylon.
+It is both soft and durable in addition to being soil resistant and easy to clean.

 - Wool.
-This fabric typically comes with more design variety than other types of carpet.
-Wool is stain resistant and flame retardant.
+This material typically comes with more design variety than other types of carpet.
+Wool is stain and fire resistant.

 - Cut pile.
 This style of carpet is cut at the top so that the fabric comes out as tufts.
 It is a soft and resilient style that is good for high traffic areas.
 Examples of cut pile carpet include shag, cable and plush carpets.